Dreezydraig/phonograph-issue-tracker/README.md

 ### [View or create issues](https://github.com/kabouzeid/phonograph-issue-tracker/issues)

+You can report bugs or request new features in the issue section.
+Please take some time and look first if there is already a related issue before you create a new one.

-You can report bugs and feature request for the Phonograph Music Player for Android here.
+This is the official issue tracker for the Phonograph Music Player.

 <a href="https://play.google.com/store/apps/details?id=com.kabouzeid.gramophone">
   <img alt="Get it on Google Play"